List of Kuruluş: Osman characters: Cerkutay Bey

 Cerkutay (Çağrı Şensoy) (seasons 1-TBD)is one of Balgay's former men.
 He laughs at everything.
 He is friends With Göktug.
 He likes to joke around, particularly with Boran Alp and Göktuğ Alp.
 He has a keen appetite for food and drink, often eating and drinking excessively.
 He is the Widower of Aygul Hatun, and the step father of Kayı Alp.
 In Season 4 he married Ulgen Hatun and they have a son named Cerkutaye Jr (Gazi Alp).

 Konur Bey

 Berk Ercer (starring in seasons 3–5) as Konur Alp / Sarkis.
 He was a Seljuk commander who was the right-hand man of Vizier Alemshah.
 He has a scar on the left side of his face.
 Later had a change of heart by Seikh Edebali and sided with Osman Bey.
 He is a skilled warrior and best at carrying out secret missions.
 At the end of Season 4 Osman made him the Bey of Koyunhisar castle.
 Not be confused with Season 1 Konur Alp.
 Based on Konur Alp.

 Turgut Bey

-Turgut (Ruzgar Aksoy; starring seasons 3-TBD) is a Turk nobleman.
+Turgut (Ruzgar Aksoy; starring seasons 3-4) is a Turk nobleman.
 Husband of Princess Mari.
 He became a good friend of Osman and helped him in his conquests.
 Osman gave him Inegol Castle.He went to Gazan Han with Sheikh Edebali in the end of season 4 and did not appear in season 5.